azat-io/you-dont-know-js-ru/async & performance/ch3.md

 Calling `delay(200)` creates a promise that will fulfill in 200ms, and then we return that from the first `then(..)` fulfillment callback, which causes the second `then(..)`'s promise to wait on that 200ms promise.

-**Note:** As described, technically there are two promises in that interchange: the 200ms-delay promise and the chained promise that the second `then(..)` chains from.
+**Примечание** As described, technically there are two promises in that interchange: the 200ms-delay promise and the chained promise that the second `then(..)` chains from.
 But you may find it easier to mentally combine these two promises together, because the Promise mechanism automatically merges their states for you.
 In that respect, you could think of `return delay(200)` as creating a promise that replaces the earlier-returned chained promise.

 To be honest, though, sequences of delays with no message passing isn't a terribly useful example of Promise flow control.
 Let's look at a scenario that's a little more practical.